quenousimporte/notes/readme.md

 * launch command "edit pgp keys" and paste your public and private keys as a single file (passphrase is not supported)
 * switch to remote mode: ctrl+shift+V

-your data file will always be pgp encrypted and will never reach the server unencrypted.
+your data file will never reach the server unencrypted.

 to protect your data file access by a password, edit settings.php and change `$password` variable.